nail biting due to anxiety

 One physical aspect of anxiety involves centers in the brain called basal ganglia.
 These centers deal with fear and fine motor skills.
 When we experience panic or extreme anxiety, these centers become over-active.
 We may predict the worst, become shaky and become too sensitive to body functions.
 We feel and experience too much.
 We feel our heart beating.
 We are too aware.
 This is useful if we were in a situation where we need to escape from a real danger.
 People who have had a panic attack will do everything they can not to experience another one.
 It feels like certain death and loss of control.
 It is the over-control that can actually make the condition worse.

 Anxiety can also be triggered by obsessive thinking.
 These thoughts usually are repetitive and difficult to redirect.
-In brain imagine we see that when this happens we see overactivity in the cingulate gyrus.
+In brain imaging we see that when this happens, we see overactivity in the cingulate gyrus.
 We might worry about our health, germs, or disease.
+What people think of us might start to rule our actions.
 We might experience intrusive thoughts about hurting someone or ourselves.
-Fear of what people are going to think about us and worry about losing control are also classic symptom of anxiety.
+We then worry about, "why am I thinking these thoughts?
+Am I going to lose my mind?"
+Fear of what people are going to think about us and worry about losing control are also classic symptoms of anxiety.

-It is important to know that people do and recover from anxiety.
-The first step is to find some one "safe" to share your feelings and what has happened.
-Talking with some can help us gain perspective and realize this will pass.
+It is important to know that people do recover from anxiety.
+The first step is to find someone "safe" to share your feelings and what has happened.
+Sharing with a trust friend can bring some relief.
+Sharing with a counselor can bring some good information and tools to develop a recovery plan.
+Talking with someone can help us gain perspective and realize this will pass.
+It is kind of like a ground wire in electricity--it stops us from short circuiting.

 Believe it or not, deep breathing and relaxation are very beneficial to recovering from panic disorder and anxiety.
-It is very difficult for the person who already experiences anxiety to "calm themselves down."
+It is very difficult for the person who already experiences anxiety to "calm themselves down" by themselves.
+Sometimes, unintentionally, they breath too fast, which causes a hyperventilation when then cause more anxiety and tingling throughout the body which causes more fear.
 It usually takes a counselor or someone who knows the process of progressive relaxation.
 Just by giving yourself something else to think about, can be the beginning steps to walking out of a panic attack.
 How many people feel the relief in just knowing they have Xanax (an anti-anxiety medication) to take.
 It is knowing what to do that helps.
-Progressive relaxation involves counting, breathing and tightening/relaxing certain muscle groups.
+Progressive relaxation can involve counting, breathing and tightening/relaxing certain muscle groups.
 For Christians having a certain prayer or passage from the psalms to meditate is not only connecting with God Who can help, but also gets out mind off of the panicky thoughts.

 In recovery from anxiety, we work on "letting go," and changing irrational belief systems.
 The process of counseling can be helpful to help the client let go of negative beliefs and to think more healthy thoughts.
 Cognitive Behavioral Therapy which involves changing negative beliefs or irrational beliefs into more healthier beliefs.
 This is a process and once the thinking has changed, the panic usually doesn't come back.
 One can learn about themselves in this process.
 The whole crisis once it is over can become a real blessing which has developed muscles to handle life better by letting go more.